karlroberts/karlroberts.github.io/source/_posts/2017-01-11-automounting-s3fs.markdown

 need to `sudo umount /my/s3fs/mountpoint` then once network is up just cd to dir again, if using `/etc/fstab` you need to `sudo umount /my/s3fs/mountpoint` and then start net then `sudo mount /my/s3fs/mountpoint` then cd to the dir.

+enough explanation, lets see how to set it up.
+Jump to the [next post]() in this series to set up your s3 bucket.